-Red blood cells carry oxygen through the body, and the RBC count shows the total number of RBCs found in your blood.
-Hematocrit and hemoglobin are other measures related to red blood cells.
+RBCs carry oxygen through the body, and the RBC count shows the total number of RBCs found in your blood.
+Hematocrit and hemoglobin are other related measures.

 Anemia is a condition marked by low levels of RBCs.
 There are many potential causes of abnormally low levels of RBCs, hematocrit, and/or hemoglobin, including:

 - Destruction of RBCs, such as in a condition called hemolytic anemia

 - Disorders that affect the bone marrow, which produces new RBCs

 - Nutritional deficiencies such as low iron, folate, or vitamin B12

 - Some types of cancer and cancer treatment